When you work hard on your university degree, you want to know what jobs are out there for you when you graduate.

 In a similar vein to in-house psychologists, social workers are there to help look after the wellbeing of people in their care, just with a greater focus on the community as a whole.
 It is a very varied role, which combines aspects of all three social sciences disciplines.

 It can also be a very fulfilling job, as the positive impact you’re having on the community can be tangibly felt.
-Social workers are an important part in the running of modern society, running critical frontline services that thousands of people rely on.
+Social workers are an important part in the running of modern society, running critical frontline services that thousands of people rely on, as are those who specialise in working with young people specifically, helping them at a critical point of their development towards adulthood.

 Interested in overseeing outreach projects on a larger scale?
 Jobs in local government give you access to such opportunities, where your knowledge of sociology can help in a number of ways.
 For example, a role in local government might require you to understand and assess the nature of social issues and analyse sociological data.
 Or it might be that you need to use the communication skills you have developed, or your knowledge of the factors that provoke division or foster harmony in communities.
 There are also lots of local government roles that could suit those with a background in criminology and psychology.